Thomas Gage (priest): Early life

 Thomas Gage was the son of son of John Gage of Haling, Surrey, by Margaret, daughter of Sir Thomas Copley of Gatton in that county.
-Both of his parents were condemned to death The family were strong Catholics and intermarried with other Catholic families, including that of Sir Thomas More, the former Lord Chancellor.
+Both of his parents were condemned to death.
+The family were strong Catholics and intermarried with other Catholic families, including that of Sir Thomas More, the former Lord Chancellor.

 Gage was born into a long-established recusant family in Surrey: both his parents had been condemned to death and then reprieved for harbouring Catholic priests, while an uncle had been executed for his role in the Babington Plot to assassinate Elizabeth I in 1586.
 Robert Southwell, the Jesuit martyr, was a cousin.

 The family's Catholicism was practised behind closed doors.
 His three older brothers followed in the Catholic tradition.
 The eldest was the Royalist soldier Colonel Sir Henry Gage (1597–1645), who fought on the Continent for Catholic Spain and eventually in England for Charles I. According to J. Eric S. Thompson, Henry Gage "strove entirely to eradicate all remembrance of Thomas and his misdeeds from his mind."
-George was a diplomat and priest, who also disavowed "my graceless brother"; and William was a Jesuit.
+George Gage was a diplomat and priest, who also disavowed "my graceless brother"; and William was a Jesuit.

 John Gage wanted his son Thomas to become a Jesuit, and to this end sent him for a schooling with the Jesuits of the College of St. Omer in the Low Countries and seems to have been an unremarkable pupil.
 From St Omer he was sent for further education with a view to becoming a Jesuit priest at the English College at Valladolid in Spain.
 Valladolid was the scene of a good deal of rivalry and bad feelings between the different religious orders, a situation worsened by the temperamental and political tensions between the Spanish and the English.
 Gage developed a contempt for the Jesuits and chose the Dominicans.
 He joined the Dominicans in Jerez, Spain, taking the religious name Tomás de Santa María, and his pro-Jesuit father disinherited him.
 He volunteered in 1625 for the mission to the Philippines.
 Before his departure a royal decree forbade any foreigner, under severe penalties, to go to the Spanish colonies.
 Fellow friars aided Gage to board the ship for the Indies, and he was hidden in a barrel and the party of thirty or so Dominican friars sailed from Cadiz, on 2 July 1625.